-The best neural network has been used to segment a 3D dataset consisting of eight MRI sections of a bone tumour located in the bone marrow of a femur (hip).
-The segmentation result was visualized (see Figure 5) by combining two volume rendering techniques: isosurface rendering and maximal-intensity projection.
-Iso-surface rendering was used to indicate healthy bone marrow, which has a high intensity in T1weighted MR images.
+The best neural network has been used to segment a 3D-dataset consisting of 8 MRI sections of a bone tumour located in the bone marrow of a femur (hip).
+The segmentation result was visualised (see Fig. 5) by combining two volume rendering techniques: iso-surface rendering and maximal-intensity projection.
+Iso-surface rendering was used to indicate healthy bone marrow, which has a high intensity in T1-weighted MR images.
 The same technique was used to display the extent of the viable tumour remnants by thresholding the output of the neural network.
-Three maximal intensity projections of the image data, sagittal, transversal and coronal, depict the original MR imaging data.
+Three maximal intensity projections of the image data, sagittal, transversal and coronal, depict the original MRI data.

-Discussion
+6. Discussion

-The experiments we performed with synthetic and real MR images support the theoretical results presented in this paper.
+The experiments we performed with synthetic and real MR image support the theoretical results presented in this paper.
 It is possible to use a statistical classifier to perform scale selection in the linear and morphological scale spaces.
-Thereby, the best (implicit) trade-off
+Thereby, the best (implicit) trade-off between location bias and variance is being made for a given test set.